NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

  call ccpp_finalize(cdata, ierr)

-If a specific data instance was used in a call to ``ccpp_init``, as in the above example in 6.3.3a, then this data instance must be finalized last:
+If a specific data instance was used in a call to ``ccpp_init``, as in the above example in :numref:`Section %s <SuiteInitSubroutine>`, then this data instance must be finalized last:

 .. code-block:: fortran